breadnone/Fungus-custom-commands/README.md

 PauseScreen - Pause command
 <hr>
 ThreeFramer - Frame-by-frame background animation
-Making backgound to move in loop by continuously shuffling it's index.
+Makes backgound to move in loop by continuously shuffling it's index in hieararchy.
 Note: This is single instance only.
 Meaning it can't animate multiple backgound instances!
 <hr>
 Transition - Custom seamless Transition animation with jump through label feature.